vikdevelop/timer/README.md

 <h1>Timer</h1>

 <h2>Contribute to translations</h2>

-<p>Timer can be translated into more languages.
+Timer can be translated into more languages.
 How to do it?
-Look in <a href="https://github.com/vikdevelop/timer/tree/main/translations">translations folder</a>, create a file [your language abbreviation, e.g. cs, en, de...].py and copy contents from en.py file.
-Then translate content in quotes into your language.</p>
+Look in <a href="https://github.com/vikdevelop/timer/tree/main/translations">translations folder</a>, create a file `[your language abbreviation, e.g. cs, en, de...].py` and copy contents from `en.py` file.
+Then translate content in quotes into your language.

 <br>